Leaves, Disability and Time Off for Benefits-Eligible Employees

 Leaves With Pay

-During an approved paid leave, the employee pays his or her regular portion of group insurance premiums and the University continues its usual contribution.
+During an approved paid leave, the employee pays their regular portion of benefit premiums and the University continues its usual contribution.

 The University provides the following bereavement leave per event: